bonitasoft/bonita-doc/md/bpm-api.md

-  "caseId": "the case id (long) that is associated with this flow node", "parentCaseId": "the parent case id (long) that is associated with this flow node's case", "rootCaseId": "the root case initiator id (long) that is associated with this flow node's case", "processId": "the process id (long) that is associated with this flow node"," "rootContainerId": "the root process id (long) of the root case that is associated with this flow node", "state": "the current state of the flow node (string,  for example, ready, completed, failed)", "type": "the flow node type (string)",
+  "caseId": "the case id (long) that is associated with this flow node", "parentCaseId": "the parent case id (long) that is associated with this flow node's case", "rootCaseId": "the root case initiator id (long) that is associated with this flow node's case", "processId": "the process id (long) that is associated with this flow node", "rootContainerId": "the root process id (long) of the root case that is associated with this flow node", "state": "the current state of the flow node (string,  for example, ready, completed, failed)", "type": "the flow node type (string)",